FredrikNM/Multi-Agent-Systems/README.md

 # Multi-Agent-Systems

-Agents moving randomly to find tasks that need 3 agents to be solved.
-Sends out signal,
+At the top left you see agents moving randomly to find tasks.
+The tasks need 3 agents working on it for
-green circle, to ask for help.
+it to be solved.
+The green circle that you see is a signal sent out to anyone inside of the area to ask for help.
 ![](agent_c.gif)